garjen55/WS-013T00-Azure-Stack-HCI/Instructions/Labs/LAB_04B_Managing_virtual_networks_by_using_Windows_Admin_Center_and_PowerShell.md

 > **Note**: For the change to take effect, the Network Controller Host agent on the Hyper-V host where the VMs reside must process the corresponding policy.
 To expedite the change, you will restart the agent and each of the VMs.

-1. Within the Remote Desktop session to the **SDNExpress2019-Management** VM, switch to the browser window displaying the Windows Admin Center.
-From the `sddc01.corp.contoso.com` page, display the server inventory.
+1. Within the Remote Desktop session to the **SDNExpress2019-Management** VM, switch to the browser window displaying the Windows Admin Center and on the upper left hand side of the page select **Windows Admin Center**.

-1. From the server inventory panel, connect to the Hyper-V host (**HV3**) to which you deployed all three VMs.
+1. Select the Hyper-V host (**HV3**) to which you deployed all three VMs.

 1. On the page displaying the properties of the Hyper-V host, in the **Tools** list, select **Services**.